Back to top

 Santa Cruz is approximately a two-hour drive from Marin.
 Take Highway 101 south across the Golden Gate Bridge and turn off onto Highway 1 at the Park Presidio/19th Avenue exit.
 Take 19th Avenue to Interstate 280, which you'll follow down the Peninsula toward San Jose.
 Exit onto Highway 85 in Cupertino and follow it until you get to Highway 17, which you'll take south up over the Santa Cruz Mountains.
 Highway 17 will merge with Highway 1, which you can take into Santa Cruz.

 Make sure you pack swimsuits, beach towels, sand toys, swim goggles, sunscreen, hats, and other supplies for fun in the sun.
-Because of Santa Cruz's unique south-facing location on Monterey Bay, it's often warmer than other coastal areas in Northern California.
+Because of Santa Cruz's unique south-facing location on Monterey Bay, it's often warmer than other coastal areas in Northern California, especially during the summer.
 It can also get the typical California coastal fog, so don't forget the sweatshirts and fleece jackets, too.

 Cowell Beach Santa Cruz